BrandyLarramore/Economic-Determinants-of-Healthcare-Decisions/README.md

 ## Data Question
 The primary question I sought to answer is this: Is there a correlation between income and vaccination status in America, and if so, what does it show?

-This question seeks to understand if and how financial well-being influences healthcare decisions, particularly vaccination uptake.
+This question seeks to understand if and how financial well-being influences healthcare decisions, particularly vaccinations received.
 Insights derived could inform policy decisions, healthcare education programs, and financial advising strategies, particularly in underserved communities.

 The intended audience includes healthcare professionals, policy makers, financial advisors, and public health researchers.